 What Are Coffee Blends?

-- Stability: Less susceptible to seasonal changes in flavor
+Stability: Less affected by seasonal flavor variations

 Which Should You Choose?